leszekr/leszekr.github.io/index.md

 I can be creative.
 I enjoy making data easy to see and pleasant for the eyes.
 I'm driven by making user-focused products.
 Nothing makes me more proud than the thought that something I created is useful to someone.

-I believe that technology, be it hardawre, software or services should be designed in a way to improve, rather than replace, human beings.
+I believe that technology, be it hardware, software or services should be designed in a way to improve, rather than replace, human beings.
 Enhance our senses, sharpen our memory and focus our thoughts.

 > “When we invented the personal computer,<br>
 > we created a new kind of bicycle... <br>